middaywords/middaywords.github.io/_pages/about.md

 ---
 permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About me"
 excerpt: "Kangjie Xu"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-This is Dr. Test Account's home on the web!
+This is Kangjie's home on the web!